B2.2 Recall and demonstrate addition facts for numbers up to 10, and related subtraction facts.

 • a brush or sponge

-Each student prepares their own worksheet by cutting out the dotted line.
+Each student prepares their own worksheet by cutting on the dotted line.
 With paint and a small brush, students "magically" double their numbers.
 Students are asked to start at the top of the sheet and put 0 dabs of paint on the left side of the paper, then fold the paper tab over the fold line to see how many magically appear.
 Students go to the next line, put 1 dab of paint in the appropriate box, fold back the tab and see how many magically appear in that section.
 Students continue this until the end of the page or until all the doubles have been painted.
 Once the paint is dry, students write the number sentence at the bottom of each section (0 + 0 = 0, 1 + 1 = 2).

 Students could cut out the strips individually once they are dry and staple them together to create their own Doubles Magic book.